I eat tacos, and make websites.

-Not only did I make somewebsites I decided to make myself a website and start to figure out this whole freelance thing.
-Talk about humble beginnings and not knowing what in the heck one was doing!
+I then decided to try to figure out this whole freelance thing.
+Talk about humble beginnings and not knowing what in the world I was doing!

 After gaining more knowledge on design and development, I researched ways to combine my skills for more efficient website coding.
 This is when I discovered Divi, which allowed me to quickly and effectively code websites while still showcasing my design abilities.

 At first, I didn’t fully understand how WordPress worked, but after learning more through trial and error, I realized just how powerful and useful it is.
 WordPress and Divi both have helpful communities and resources that provide excellent customer service.